Mental Health Facilities Dixon, IL

 Katherine Shaw Bethea Hospital Behavioral Healthcare

 Katherine Shaw Bethea Hospital Behavioral Healthcare is a mental health clinic in Dixon, Illinois, located at 403 East 1st Street, 61021.
-Katherine Shaw Bethea Hospital Behavioral Healthcare offers telemedicine/telehealth, hospital inpatient treatment and outpatient treatment.
-Katherine Shaw Bethea Hospital Behavioral Healthcare provides behavior modification, trauma therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Katherine Shaw Bethea Hospital Behavioral Healthcare offers outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
+Katherine Shaw Bethea Hospital Behavioral Healthcare provides trauma therapy, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, young adults and adults.
 Katherine Shaw Bethea Hospital Behavioral Healthcare also supports people with serious mental illness.
-Some other services provided by Katherine Shaw Bethea Hospital Behavioral Healthcare include education services, integrated primary care services and case management.
+Some other services provided by Katherine Shaw Bethea Hospital Behavioral Healthcare include suicide prevention services, chronic disease/illness management and integrated primary care services.

 Learn More

-Sinnissippi Centers Inc Recovery Home is a mental health facility in Dixon, IL, located at 922 Washington Street, in the 61021 zip code.
-Sinnissippi Centers Inc Recovery Home provides telemedicine/telehealth and outpatient treatment.
-Sinnissippi Centers Inc Recovery Home provides trauma therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, adults and young adults.
-Some other services available at Sinnissippi Centers Inc Recovery Home include supported employment, diet and exercise counseling and suicide prevention services.
+Sinnissippi Centers Inc is a mental health facility in Dixon, IL, located at 325 Illinois Route 2, in the 61021 zip code.
+Sinnissippi Centers Inc provides telemedicine/telehealth and outpatient treatment.
+Sinnissippi Centers Inc provides psychotropic medication, couples/family therapy and activity therapy to young adults, adults and children / adolescents.
+Sinnissippi Centers Inc also supports transitional age young adults.
+Some other services available at Sinnissippi Centers Inc include intensive case management, court-ordered outpatient treatment and housing services.

 Learn More